nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 5.2.6 =
+* fixed: debug_message() throws a warning with non-string values
+* fixed: notices when parsing JSON data from Envira
+* fixed: fatal error when a WP_Error is passed from Envira to Easy IO

 = 5.2.5 =
 * removed: data-pin-media attribute, as Pinterest is handling WebP images properly now